JuliaData/DataFrames.jl/docs/src/man/reshaping_and_pivoting.md

 This saves memory.
 To create the view, several AbstractVectors are defined:

 `:variable` column -- `EachRepeatedVector`
-This repeats the variables N times where N is the number of rows of the original AbstractDataFrame.
+This repeats the variables N times where N is the number of rows of the original AbstractDataTable.

 `:value` column -- `StackedVector`
 This is provides a view of the original columns stacked together.